AntonKo24/Weatherio/README.md

 ## Features

 - Get Current Weather and 2-Week Forecast: Users can search for the current weather and the weather forecast for the next two weeks based on their location.
-You can use the Google Places API to allow users to input their location.
+You can use the Google Places API to allow users to search for specific location.
 - Save Favorite Locations: Users can save their favorite locations to easily access the weather information for those places without having to search again.

 ## Technologies Used

 - Kotlin: Programming language.
 - Android SDK: Software development kit for creating Android apps.
-- Android Studio: Integrated development environment (IDE) for Android app development.
-- Git: Version control system for tracking changes in the project.
-- GitHub: Hosting platform for the Git repository.
 - Weather Data API: https://www.visualcrossing.com/weather-api
 - Google Places API.
 - Retrofit: A popular networking library for Android that simplifies the process of making API calls.